 Your cheeky little child is going to be running around your living room whether you like it or not.
 A rug that moves easily when stepped on can cause your little one to trip and fall.
 That soft rug that you bought for your child could be the one thing that causes injury.

 The easiest way to baby proof a rug is through the use of a non-slip rug pad.
 The rug pad sits underneath your rug or floor mat, hidden from sight.
-The rug pad gives your carpet a better surface are to grip than a smooth tiled or wooden floor.
+The rug pad gives your carpet a better surface area to grip than a smooth tiled or wooden floor.
 The best part is, you won’t even know it’s there unless you lift the rug up.

-Non slip rug guard
+Non-slip rug guard

 …And the rest